After five centuries, where’s the earthquake damage?

 But the Incas did more than stabilize the hill with the Great Walls.
 Knowing that the region was subject to earthquakes, they interlocked the blocks and sloped them inward to minimize any potential damage from the temblors.
 More than 500 years later the efficacy of this approach is evident not only at Saqsaywaman but at scores of other sites throughout their territory.

-Then there’s the question of water management.
+Then there’s the question of water management.Â

 Many Inkan sites around Peru show that they used terracing to manage drainage, and runoff.
-Led by Dr. Miksad (also cited in the previous post), groups of students and engineers used a combination of technologies and measurements including ground penetrating radar and seismic refraction to pinpoint the location of the original terraces.
+Led by Doctor Miksad (also cited in the previous post), groups of students and engineers used a combination of technologies and measurements including ground penetrating radar and seismic refraction to pinpoint the location of the original terraces.

 In doing so, they discovered that at Saqsaywaman, the Inkas did more than control drainage and runoff.
 They also engineered stone channels and other methods to supply water to the site and to manage that water supply.
-In 2017, Miskad and his team worked with archaeologists to uncover old canals and other structures that carried water to the site from a stream farther to the north of the city.
+In 2017, Miksad and his team worked with archaeologists to uncover old canals and other structures that carried water to the site from a stream farther to the north of the city.

 Miksad believes that the techniques used at Saqsaywaman and probably at other sites demonstrate not only a high level of Inkan innovation but a devotion to sustainable water use for both practical and aesthetic purposes.
 He opined, “The Inca are the original green engineers.
 They viewed water as a unifying force and built temples in its honor.”
-(Perhaps he’s right but we also have to keep in mind that, alternatively, this could be an instance of projecting a certain 21st century value system onto a people whose mindset might have been quite different.)
+(Perhaps he’s right but we also have to keep in mind that, alternatively, he could be projecting a certain 21st century value system onto a people whose mindset might have been quite different.)

-And speaking of aesthetics
+And speaking of aesthetics:

 Let’s take a look at this: